In South Australia mineral exploration licence holders have a statutory requirement to submit data and reports on their activities.

 These requirements are in place to ensure that:

-- exploration progress, in accordance with licence conditions, can be assessed
+- exploration progress can be assessed in accordance with licence conditions

 - data obtained in the course of exploration can be effectively captured to ensure future availability to the exploration industry.

-The Minerals Regulatory Guideline MG13 Mineral exploration reporting guidelines for South Australia (PDF 514 KB) has been produced to assist exploration licence holders in the preparation and submission of statutory reports (i.e. Annual Expenditure reports, Technical and Partial Surrender reports) for mineral exploration licences in South Australia.
+Minerals Regulatory Guideline MG13 Mineral exploration reporting has been produced to assist exploration licence holders in the preparation and submission of statutory reports (that is annual activity summaries, technical and partial surrender reports) for mineral exploration licences in South Australia.

 The guidelines are in line with national standards on the reporting of digital exploration data, and the content of exploration reports.
-The timely submission of these reports in a standardised format assists the South Australian Government's Mineral Resources Division to deliver effective and efficient regulation, and facilitate the timely and efficient release of surrendered ground and data to industry.
+The timely submission of these reports in a standardised format assists the Department for Energy and Mining to deliver effective and efficient regulation, and facilitate the timely and efficient release of surrendered ground and data to industry.

-Exploration compliance reports (ECR) will be required for all exploration activities conducted on exploration licences (EL), mineral claims (MC) and retention leases (RL) where an exploration PEPR has been approved pursuant to Part 10A of the Mining Act 1971.
-The reporting periods and minimum information required to be submitted in an ECR is specified within Ministerial Determination 012 (MD012).
+Exploration compliance reports (ECR) will be required for all exploration activities conducted on exploration licences (ELs), mineral claims (MCs) and retention leases (RLs) where an exploration program for environment and rehabilitation (EPEPR) has been approved pursuant to Part 10A of the Mining Act 1971.
+The reporting periods and minimum information required to be submitted in an ECR is specified within Terms of reference 012: Mineral exploration compliance reports (PDF 483 KB)

-Where activities have been conducted in accordance with the generic program for environment protection and rehabilitation – low impact mineral exploration in South Australia (generic PEPR; Ministerial Determination 001), an ECR is not required.
+Where activities have been conducted in accordance with the Adopted program 001: Generic program for environment protection and rehabilitation - low impact mineral exploration (PDF 491 KB), an ECR is not required.
 However, the Minister (or delegate) reserves the right to request an ECR for activities conducted in accordance with the generic PEPR for audit purposes, or where there may be reason to believe that the generic PEPR outcomes are not being achieved.

-Where an exploration PEPR has been approved for activities not covered by the generic PEPR, an ECR must be submitted for:
+Where an exploration EPEPR has been approved for activities not covered by the generic PEPR, an ECR must be submitted for:

 - each individual EL; or